rob-foulkrod/tdd-functions-e2e-http-to-eventhubs/demoguide/flexfunctions.md

 ## Clean up resources

+Running the load test will quickly create a large collection of function instances that will be slower to delete.
+Deleting the demo promptly will consume less of your budget.
 When you no longer need the resources created in this sample, run the following command to delete the Azure resources:

 ```bash
 azd down